axtk/react-store/README.md

 ![browser](https://img.shields.io/badge/browser-✓-blue?labelColor=dodgerblue&color=dodgerblue&style=flat-square)
 [![SSR](https://img.shields.io/badge/SSR-✓-blue?labelColor=dodgerblue&color=dodgerblue&style=flat-square)](#ssr)

-*React store and related hooks for shared state management*
+*React store and the related hook for unopinionated shared state management*

+The state of an application is often distributed between local state enclosed within a specific component and shared data residing in the outer scope of the components and accessible from within many of them.
+While local state can be retrieved by means of the built-in `useState` React hook, this package provides a similar `useStore` hook to deal with shared state.

-An instance of the `Store` class represents a storage for data shared across multiple components. `<StoreProvider>` specifies the stores available to the nested components:
+In the following code sample, an instance of the `Store` class represents a storage for data shared across multiple components. `<StoreProvider>` specifies the stores available to the nested components:

 ```jsx
 // index.js